LukasKmiecik/Mobile-menu-icom-animation/README.md

 # Mobile-menu-icom-animation

-# Ping-Pong
-The game was created on the base of the original game of the same title.
+Mobile-menu-icom-animation

 ## Setup
-Clone repo or click to [link](https://lukaskmiecik.github.io/Ping-Pong/) to open webside
+Clone repo or click to [link](https://lukaskmiecik.github.io/Mobile-menu-icom-animation/) to open webside

 ## Languages:
 + HTML
 + Css
 + Scss
 + JavaScript
-+ Canvas

 ## Usage
 After you clone this repo to your desktop, go to its root directory and run `index.html`.